jonahe1/solar-interest-form/README.md

 Solution
 --------
-The solution is a web app built using a React.JS front-end and a Flask (Python) back-end.
+The solution is a web app built using a ReactJS front-end and a Flask (Python) back-end.
 The database is queried using SQL, and serviced through Flask using sqlite3.